 Reliability is defined as the probability of failure, the frequency of failures, or, in terms of availability, a probability derived from reliability and maintainability.
 Reliability engineering is an engineering discipline that studies, evaluates, and assesses the life cycle support of a system or component to perform under stated conditions for a specified period of time.
 Maintenance and maintainability are an integral component of this type of engineering.

 Reliability engineering for complex systems requires a different, more elaborate systems approach than for non-complex systems.
-Reliability analysis has important links with:
+Reliability analysis has important ties that correspond with:

 - Functional analysis